Recycle Ink Cartridges, The Rise and Fall of a Circular Economy

 Empty or used printer cartridges had value.
 Companies like Staples, Office Depot, and Best Buy started to take in used ink for recycling because it was good for their bottom line.
-They design rewards programs to draw customers into the store to buy more OEM inks at a higher price point and sell the used ink cartridges to recyclers who in turn sold them to remanufacturers.
+They designed rewards programs to draw customers into the store to buy more OEM inks at a higher price point and sell the used ink cartridges to recyclers who in turn sold them to remanufacturers.

 Ink resellers, like Cartridge World, started popping up refilling or selling remanufactured inks at lower prices compared to the OEM printer cartridges.
 The circular economy of ink and toner cartridges was booming while at the same time keeping toxic plastics out of landfills.

 In early 2000, overseas manufacturers began to introduce clone or generic printer cartridges into the market.
 Clone cartridges are just newly created copies of OEM cartridges.
 This gave rise to lawsuits from the OEMs for patent and trademark infringements, but it didn’t stop the flow of these cartridges from entering the U.S. market.

 Overseas manufacturers started to promote their printer cartridges as compatible, remanufactured, or generic ink and toner cartridges.
 These cartridges are made with cheaper materials with very little quality control.
 As of June 2021, RT News had reported the Netherlands was banning printer cartridges from China because of toxic materials found in the product.